gordonmcvey/warp-core-example-app/README.md

 ### Running with PHP's web server

-Once you've cloned the repo, CD into one of the sub-directories under `/examples` (for example `/examples/vanilla`).
+Once you've cloned the repo, `cd` into one of the sub-directories under `/examples` (for example `/examples/vanilla`).
 Then configure, install dependencies, and run the PHP server from the `/public` subdirectory:

 Setting up the environment is simply a matter of copying the `.env.example.*` file you wish to use as the basis of your config to `.env`.